Getting looks but no sales?

 4. They Tend To Have Short Forms

-Conversion expert Tim Ash recommends keeping forms to only the essentials.
+UX Conversion expert Omar Andani recommends keeping forms to only the essentials.
 How many times have you been ready to sign up for something, continue and see 25+ fields that you have to fill in?
-I have many times and I’ll often just leave the site.
-It’s important to respect the users time.
+I’ve seen it a lot and I’ll often just leave the site.
+It’s important to respect the user’s time.
 If you’ve gotten the user as far as wanting to sign up, it’s pivotal that you don’t let them drop off because your form is too long.

 Take a look at Dropbox’s signup form: